michaelmackenzie/Z_LFV_analysis/README.md

   A modularized ntuplizer that reads standard NanoAOD and provides a slimmer version with cleaned objects and complex variables.
   The output is again a standard NanoAOD format file, and can be processed with any compatible histogramming tool.
 It is based on NanoAOD tools.

-  The modules are implemented in `python/postprocessing/modules/CUmodules/`:
+  The modules are implemented in `NanoAODTools/python/postprocessing/modules/CUmodules/`:
-  - [GenAnalyzer.py](python/postprocessing/modules/CUmodules/GenAnalyzer.py): Scans the GenParticle collection and creates the configured decay. eg Z->mue is 23->13,11.
+  - [GenAnalyzer.py](NanoAODTools/python/postprocessing/modules/CUmodules/GenAnalyzer.py): Scans the GenParticle collection and creates the configured decay. eg Z->mue is 23->13,11.
 For cascade decays we can add several modules together.
+  - [GenCount.py](NanoAODTools/python/postprocessing/modules/CUmodules/GenCount.py): Counts the number of processed events, storing the total number and the negative number of events in a ROOT histogram in the event output
+  - [GenLepCount.py](NanoAODTools/python/postprocessing/modules/CUmodules/GenLepCount.py): Counts the number of primary leptons in the event, useful for separating Z->tau+tau from e+e/mu+mu and also for identifying WW/ttbar->tau+tau
-  - [GenZllAnalyzer.py](python/postprocessing/modules/CUmodules/GenZllAnalyzer.py): Scans the GenParticle collection and attempts to find a Z->ll' decay.
+  - [GenZllAnalyzer.py](NanoAODTools/python/postprocessing/modules/CUmodules/GenZllAnalyzer.py): Scans the GenParticle collection and attempts to find a Z->ll' decay.
 If a Z boson isn't found, it will look for exactly two primary charged leptons
-  - [GenIdenticalMothersDiscriminator.py](python/postprocessing/modules/CUmodules/GenIdenticalMothersDiscriminator.py): In case of two identical particles this can be used to disentangle them.
+  - [GenIdenticalMothersDiscriminator.py](NanoAODTools/python/postprocessing/modules/CUmodules/GenIdenticalMothersDiscriminator.py): In case of two identical particles this can be used to disentangle them.
-  - [GenRecoMatcher.py](python/postprocessing/modules/CUmodules/GenRecoMatcher.py): Takes genparticles as inputs and matches them with reco
+  - [GenRecoMatcher.py](NanoAODTools/python/postprocessing/modules/CUmodules/GenRecoMatcher.py): Takes genparticles as inputs and matches them with reco
-  - [HTSkimmer.py](python/postprocessing/modules/CUmodules/HTSkimmer.py): Creates the HT variable based on configuration.
+  - [HTSkimmer.py](NanoAODTools/python/postprocessing/modules/CUmodules/HTSkimmer.py): Creates the HT variable based on configuration.
-  - [JetLepCleaner.py](python/postprocessing/modules/CUmodules/JetLepCleaner.py): Removes overlapping jets (or leptons) with leptons (or jets).
+  - [JetLepCleaner.py](NanoAODTools/python/postprocessing/modules/CUmodules/JetLepCleaner.py): Removes overlapping jets (or leptons) with leptons (or jets).
-  - [JetSkimmer.py](python/postprocessing/modules/CUmodules/JetSkimmer.py): Skims the jet collection
+  - [JetSkimmer.py](NanoAODTools/python/postprocessing/modules/CUmodules/JetSkimmer.py): Skims the jet collection
-  - [LeptonSkimmer.py](python/postprocessing/modules/CUmodules/LeptonSkimmer.py): Skims the lepton collections
+  - [LeptonSkimmer.py](NanoAODTools/python/postprocessing/modules/CUmodules/LeptonSkimmer.py): Skims the lepton collections
-  - [SelectionFilter.py](python/postprocessing/modules/CUmodules/SelectionFilter.py): Applies some selection logic to filter events to different channels (e.g. e+mu vs mu+tau) and filter out events that don't satisfy any channel selections
+  - [SelectionFilter.py](NanoAODTools/python/postprocessing/modules/CUmodules/SelectionFilter.py): Applies some selection logic to filter events to different channels (e.g. e+mu vs mu+tau) and filter out events that don't satisfy any channel selections

 ## Building instructions: